-Make My Belly Flat: Best Protein Bars for IBS Sufferers
+Make My Belly Flat: Best Low-FODMAP Protein Bars for IBS

 IBS is a curse most sufferers wouldn’t wish on their worst enemy.
-Finding a low-FODMAP protein bar that won’t aggravate your symptoms can be a problem because the majority contain range of random fibers, dried fruits, nuts, artificial sweeteners, and preservatives–all of which can spell big trouble.
+Finding low-FODMAP protein bars that won’t aggravate your symptoms can be a problem because the majority contain range of random fibers, dried fruits, nuts, artificial sweeteners, and preservatives–all of which can spell big trouble.

 In this article I’ll explain how I approached evaluating various popular bars, including a detailed FODMAPs comparison chart I put together on all of them.
 Then I’ll provide an in-depth review of my #1 recommended bar, and tell you where to get it and how to save.
 If you’re unfamiliar with the low-FODMAP diet, you’ll find an explanation at the very end.

 There’s a lot of misinformation on the Internet so I started by seeing what I could learn from the professionals, the esteemed researchers at Monash University.
 A quick search for “energy bars” on their award-winning app reveals that a majority of popular bars contain FODMAPs (no surprises there, sigh).

 Monash’s list includs two popular Clif Bar flavors, Peanut Butter and Oatmeal Raisin Walnut, neither of which were found to be FODMAP-friendly.
 The Oatmeal Raisin Walnut Clif Bar analysis is pictured above.
 Unless you’re one of the lucky few who can tolerate sorbitol, fructans and GOS, avoid them.

 Are Clif Bars, RXBars, Lara Bars, Kind or Quest Bars Low-FODMAP?

 Monash University’s analysis is great but it does not include Kind Bars, Quest Bars, RX Bars or Lara Bars, which a lot of people with IBS are wondering about.